ZeroDegree0123/Restaurant/README.md

 # Zachs Burgers

 Zach's Burgers is a family owned Restaurant that has been around longer than you've been Alive!
 This app is a fully dynamic restaurant website with basic ordering functionality.
-I had a lot a fun with this project focusing on styling the website to compete with other popular franchises.
+I had a lot a fun with this project focusing on styling the website to compete with other popular franchises amongst the web.
+The site includes an assortment of pages including a menu, a career path site, and more!

 ## ScreenShots
 ![Home Page](https://imgur.com/r00juxL.png)